IMakeDiscordBots/shshacks/README.md

 # shshacks
-This is a tower defense game
+This isn't a tower defense game

 TOnk